Nearly two thousand years ago Rabbi Tarfon said, "You are not required to complete the work, but neither are you free to absent yourself from it."

 Contact Michele Klausner at email@example.com for more information.

-Central Volunteers will be spending two Wednesdays a month at the PS 142 Head Start Program.
 Head Start offers educational programs for children of low-income households age 3 to 5, and a wide variety of opportunities and support services for their families.
 On site we work with the classroom teachers to provide extra attention and care for the students.
 Come ready to sit on the floor, read stories, work on puzzles, play, and build relationships with the children and teachers in the classrooms we serve.
 Come connect with the Central and greater New York Community.
-Volunteers age 15+ welcome.

 Phone: 212-838-5122, ext.
 5009